rocicorp/replicache/README.md

 }
 ```

-Mutations should generally be processed by the backend *in order* to ensure proper causal consistency.
+Mutations in a particular batch should be processed **serially** to ensure proper causal consistency.
 If a request cannot be handled temporarily, just return less than the requested number of mutation result structs.
-Replicache will retry starting at the request after the last handled one.
+Replicache will retry starting at the next unhandled mutation.

 ### Step 3: Implement the Client